 If you’ve built a product then you’ve definitely built it with a certain market in mind.
 Say, if you’ve built an SSD, you’re playing in the technology space.
 As simple as that.

-Now that you know your customers’ opinion about your product and your market, you should focus on your target audience.
+Now that you know your customers’ opinions about your product and your market, you should focus on your target audience.

 There are basically three ways you can gather this information:

 Your goal is to get a sense of who these people are as individuals rather than what statistics say.
-Only then can you successfully market yourself towards those specific demographics
+Only then can you successfully market yourself toward those specific demographics